 Woodrow was appointed as a Special Assistant Attorney General (SAAG) for the Division of Child Support Services (DCSS) on January 31, 2013.
 Woodrow assists DCSS in establishing, modifying, and enforcing child support orders in Walton County.

 Woodrow was appointed as the Special Children in Need of Services (CHINS) Prosecutor for Walton County in March of 2014.
-Woodrow prosecutes truancy, runaway, and ungovernable cases with the aim of providing counseling and other services to children and families in need.
+He served in that capacity until the General Assembly passed legislation to return the duties of Special CHINS Prosecutors back to the respective district attorney offices statewide in June of 2015.
+As Special CHINS Prosecutor, Woodrow prosecuted truancy, runaway, and ungovernable cases with the aim of providing counseling and other services to children and families in need.

 Woodrow was appointed as an Assistant Solicitor for the Walton County Probate Court in March of 2015.
 Woodrow prosecutes traffic offenses and other misdemeanor offenses under the jurisdiction of the probate court.